sauravkaushik8/ZS_YoungDataScientistChallange2016/README.md

-This is a pan India Data Science Competetion by ZS Associates hosted on Hacker Rank.
+This is a pan India Data Science Competition by ZS Associates hosted on Hacker Rank.

 I got a rank in top 40 based on a GBM model.(https://cloud.githubusercontent.com/assets/10769039/17398289/a8e123b6-5a59-11e6-895e-9e91b5242aa8.png)